Tekhne/todo/README.md

 This is a todo list web application built with React and Ruby on Rails.
-The number of features is relatively small, but all features are implemented across the full stack (front end, back end, database, configuration, tests (see below), etc.) which amounted about 5,200 lines of code.
+The number of features is relatively small, but all features are implemented across the full stack (front end, back end, database, configuration, tests (see below), etc.) which amounted to about 5,200 lines of code.

 # Client Tests